 Change Your French BullDog’s Diet

-Overfeeding is also dangerous, as it could cause the meal to only be partially digested.
+Overfeeding is also dangerous, as it could cause the meal only to be partially digested.
 A French Bulldog whose food is eaten too fast will not be digested as well, which leads to more appetizing stools.

 Add Supplements to Your French Bulldog’s Food

 Although not all dogs will benefit from these, some have reported success with them, so they deserve mention.
 Some dog owners have reported relief from the poop-eating habit of their dogs after adding high-quality probiotics and digestive enzymes to their diets.
 The addition of B vitamin supplements may be recommended in cases of vitamin B deficiency.
 Any supplements you add to your dog’s diet should be discussed with your veterinarian.